Printing Terms

 De-inking

-removing ink and other finishing materials, like coatings, sizing, and adhesives from printed paper.
+Removing ink and other finishing materials, such as coatings, sizing, or adhesives, from printed paper.
 The complex de-inking process is what makes recycling paper difficult and ultimately adds to the cost of a recycled sheet of paper.
-To produce high-quality recycled or recycled content papers for printing and writing, the de-inking process needs to be thorough.
-The goal is to end up with reusable fiber that has few impurities, since impurities lower the quality of a recycled sheet and can some- times damage equipment in the papermaking and printing process.
-Modern offset and flexographic ink, photocopier and laser printing “ink,” ultraviolet and thermography coatings, and adhesives make it increasingly difficult to de-ink paper.
-De-inking process see also bleaching, flotation, pulping wood, recycled paper.
+To produce high quality recycled or recycled content papers for printing and writing, the de-inking process needs to be thorough.
+The goal is to end up with reusable fiber that has few impurities, since impurities lower the quality of a recycled sheet and can sometimes damage equipment in the papermaking and printing process.
+Modern offset and flexographic ink, laser printing toner, ultraviolet coating, thermography coatings, and adhesives make it increasingly difficult to de-ink paper.
+See also bleaching, flotation, pulping wood, recycled paper.

 Densitometer